richik-dey/speech-recognition-healthcare/README.md

 # Speech Recognition in Healthcare Using Deep Learning

-This project performs **multiclass audio classification** on speech recognition using deep learning.
+This project performs **multiclass audio classification** on speech recognition using deep learning techniques.
 It aids in early detection of conditions (asthma, pneumonia, and bronchitis) by analyzing patient-recorded respiratory sounds from coughs, speech, and breathing.

 ## Project Overview